Deep-MI/fsqc/README.md

 rot_tal_y      |   rotation component of the Talairach transform around the y axis rot_tal_z      |   rotation component of the Talairach transform around the z axis

-The program will use an existing OUTPUT_DIR (or try to create it) and write a csv table into that location.
+The program will use an existing output directory (or try to create it) and write a csv table into that location.
 The csv table will contain the above metrics plus a subject identifier.

 In addition to the core functionality of the toolbox there are several optional modules that can be run according to need: